-Selection of a disaster recovery (DR) solution depends primarily on an organization's specific technical recovery needs.
+Selection of a disaster recovery (DR) solution depends primarily on an organisation's specific technical recovery needs.
 Cloud-based DR providers offer superior capabilities and security, but it is unusual for a cloud provider to negotiate anything at variance with their standard service level agreements (SLAs).
-In many cases, organizations that use unusual or older infrastructure may find cloud providers do not offer customized solutions that allow for a company's architectures or nuances.
-In these instances, these companies must rely on traditional DR providers that are constrained by the physical hardware in their data centers.
-Organizations can also engage a third party to manage their cloud-based DR, placing the third party between themselves and the provider to bolster the SLA with additional services.
-When selecting cloud-based DR providers, companies should ensure the provider can scale to accommodate the organization's needs and, if so, understand how, and how quickly, that scaling is accomplished.
+In many cases, organisations that use unusual or older infrastructure may find cloud providers do not offer customised solutions that allow for a company's architectures or nuances.
+In these instances, these companies must rely on traditional DR providers that are constrained by the physical hardware in their data centres.
+Organisations can also engage a third party, such as a managed services firm, to oversee their cloud-based DR, placing the third party between themselves and the provider to bolster the SLA with additional services.
+When selecting cloud-based DR providers, companies should ensure the provider can scale to accommodate the organisation's needs and, if so, understand how, and how quickly, that scaling is accomplished.